JFSvensson/1DV610_L3_JFSvensson/README.md

 ### Installation
 ZodiacCompanion can be installed by the following steps:

-Use VSCode.
+Using VSCode.

-Fork the repository at [https://github.com/JFSvensson/1DV610_L3_JFSvensson](https://github.com/JFSvensson/1DV610_L3_JFSvensson).
+1. Clone Git Repository from [https://github.com/JFSvensson/1DV610_L3_JFSvensson](https://github.com/JFSvensson/1DV610_L3_JFSvensson).

-Run ``npm install``.
+2. Run ``npm install``.

-Open using the VSCode built in server.
+3. Open using the VSCode built in server. **Recommended browser: Chrome**
+4. Click on the folder "public"

 ## Known Issues
 The positions of the sun and moon depends on [CelestialFinder](https://www.npmjs.com/package/celestialfinder).
 Unfortunately this package seems to have some errors.

+Firefox seems to have problems with "import assertions" in module [CelestialFinder](https://www.npmjs.com/package/celestialfinder).

 ## Future Features
 Hopefully future releases will support: